kleene-project/docs/building/snapshots.md

 RUN service postgresql stop
 ```

-and try to build it
+and try to build it:

 ```console
 $ klee build -t PostgreSQL .